jhpyle/docassemble/_docs/helloworld.md

 ![PyPI username and password]({{ site.baseurl }}/img/profile-pypi-username-password.png)

-Then, go to the ["Packages" folder] of the **docassemble** [Playground] and open your `docassemble-helloworld` package that you created [above](#packaging).
-At the bottom of the screen you will see a message about whether the package is published on [PyPI] and/or [GitHub].
+Then, go to the ["Packages" folder] of the [Playground] and open your packaged Steward `docassemble-helloworld` that you created [above](#packaging).
+At the bottom of the screen you will see a message about whether the Steward is published on [PyPI] and/or [GitHub].

 ![PyPI Info]({{ site.baseurl }}/img/playground-packages-not-published-yet.png)

-Press the ![PyPI]({{ site.baseurl }}/img/playground-packages-button-pypi.png) button to publish the package to [PyPI].
+Press the ![PyPI]({{ site.baseurl }}/img/playground-packages-button-pypi.png) button to publish the packaged Steward to [PyPI].

 When the publishing is done, you will see an informational message with the output of the uploading commands.
 Check this message to see if there are any errors.

-If the publishing was successful, then at the bottom of the page describing your package, you should see a message that the package now exists on [PyPI].
+If the publishing was successful, then at the bottom of the page describing your packaged Steward, you should see a message that the packaged Steward now exists on [PyPI].
 (However, sometimes the [PyPI] server is slow to reflect the existence of the package, so you may need to give it a minute or two.)

 ![PyPI Info]({{ site.baseurl }}/img/playground-packages-pypi-published.png)

-If you click the link, you can see what the package looks like on the [PyPI] web site.
+If you click the link, you can see what the packaged Steward looks like on the [PyPI] web site.

 ![PyPI page]({{ site.baseurl }}/img/pypi-helloworld-page.png){: .maybe-full-width }

-Now, on the **docassemble** menu (of this server or another server), you can go to Package Management and [install] the package by specifying a "Package on PyPI."
+Now, on the menu (of this [server] or another), you can go to Package Management and [install] the packaged Steward by specifying a "Package on PyPI."

 ![PyPI Install]({{ site.baseurl }}/img/update-package-pypi.png)